-Obviously, I can’t condone going outside without your parents’ consent if you’re a minor.
+Obviously, I can’t condone going outside without your parents’ consent if you’re a minor (especially at night).
 Even if you’re a young adult, you should know better than to disappear without a trace.

 But that can’t stop us from dreaming about the great escape, can it?
 So with that in mind, let’s strategize!